This blog may contain affiliate links. Read our disclosure policy for more info.

 In my opinion, a professional photoshoot is the best way to get that Instagram-worthy couple or family photo in Lake Louise, and on this 30-minute scenic photo shoot, a professional photographer will take the time to get the ‘perfect shot’ against the mountain backdrop.

 You will get all of the professionally edited photos after the shoot in an online folder.
-If you’re celebrating a special occasion like an engagement, birthday, or anniversary what better way to capture it with a breathtaking photo – one that you will cherish for years to come.
-This particular experience costs $150 CAD and should be booked in advance.
+If you’re celebrating a special occasion like an engagement, birthday, or anniversary what better way to capture it than with a breathtaking photo – one that you will cherish for years to come.
+This particular experience costs $250 CAD and should be booked in advance.

 Where to Stay in Lake Louise in Summer